ben-ng/tdk/Readme.md

 ## Overview

-The backbone app in `_shared_sources` forms the core of every Toolkitt portfolio.
-On every deploy we browserify the Javascript, compile the LESS, and place the results into `_shared`.
+The backbone app in `src/_shared` forms the core of every Toolkitt portfolio.
+On every deploy we browserify the Javascript, compile the LESS, and place the results into `build`.
+Themes work by overriding the files in the base theme.

-Custom themes go in folders in the root.
-As of right now, the only theme is `basic`.
-Themes must minimally contain two files, `index.html` and `info.js`.
-Take a look at the `basic` folder to see minimal implementations of these two files.

-When a portfolio is deployed, Toolkitt will merge the theme folder with the `_shared` folder, giving custom theme files priority.
-This means that at this point of time, only CSS and image replacements are possible.

-In a few more weeks, we will merge themes with the `_shared_sources` folder instead, so that themes can override files before the packaging process starts.
-The main issue here is that packaging up a custom site for every user is computationally expensive.

 ## Project Structure

 ```
-|-  _shared          // Where the portfolio app is built
+|-  build          // Where the built themes go
-|-  _shared_sources  // The actual portfolio code is here
+|-  src            // The actual portfolio themes are here
+  |- _shared       // The base that all another themes inherit from
-  |- css             // CSS code from libraries
+    |- css             // CSS code from libraries etc
-  |- less            // LESS code from libraries
+    |- less            // LESS code from libraries etc
-    |- custom.less   // Where all our customizations are
+      |- custom.less   // Where Toolkitt's customizations are
     |- js              // Where the Backbone app is
       |- collections   // Backbone Collections
       |- config        // Config vars
       |- helpers       // Database, jQuery, Backbone, utility helpers
         |- lib         // jQuery plugins and other libraries
       |- models        // Backbone Models
       |- routes        // Routes handle naviagation events, usually loading up a view
       |- templates     // Handlebars templates that views use
       |- views         // Views handle things like responding to events and rendering templates
 |
-|-  _test            // The test app is built here
+|-  test
-|-  _test_sources    // Where the test app sources are kept
+  |-  src    // Where the test app sources are kept
+  |- build   // Where the test app is built
 ```

 ## How To Develop